shahind/written-word-report-from-excel/README.md

 pip install pywin32
 ```

-Because of this, thic script is probably works only on Windows, and you must have installed Microsoft Word and Excel.
+As a result, this script is probably works only on Windows, and you must have installed Microsoft Word and Excel.

 # Structure
 There are three main directories: